Friday, 29 November 2019

 Let us prepare the DRY FRUITS MOONG LENTIL CAKES at first.

-Now, let us do the SPICE MARINATED FRIED FISH now.
+Let us do SPICE MARINATED FRIED FISH.

 I served & had both alongside plain rice, ghee, salad.